On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Stochastic differential equations driven by fractional Brownian motion

-Let us now revisit the definition of a classical random dynamical system arising from the SDE \eqref{MAIN} and compare it to the RDS constructed in Corollary~\ref{RRRDDDSS}.
+\end{proposition} \textbf{Two approaches for the generation of RDS for SDEs with additive fractional noise.} Let us now revisit the definition of a classical random dynamical system arising from the SDE \eqref{MAIN} and compare it to the RDS constructed in Corollary~\ref{RRRDDDSS}.
 As already stated, in the RDS framework one incorporates the future of the noise, while the SDS considers the past of the noise.
 In the following, we make this more precise.
 The classical construction of an RDS associated with the SDE \eqref{MAIN} proceeds as follows. \begin{enumerate} \item One considers \( \tilde{\Omega} := C_0(\mathbb{R}, \mathbb{R}^d) \) endowed with the compact open topology and $\cF=\cB(C_0(\R,\R^d))$.~It is well-known that one can define a Gaussian measure $\P$ such that the associated canonical process is a two-sided fractional Brownian motion with Hurst parameter \( H\in(0,1) \).
-For every \( \tilde{\omega} \in \tilde{\Omega} \) and \( t \in \mathbb{R} \), we define the measure-preserving transformation $\theta_t :\tilde{\Omega}\to\tilde{\Omega}$
+For every \( \tilde{\omega} \in \tilde{\Omega} \) and \( t \in \mathbb{R} \), we define the shift $\theta_t :\tilde{\Omega}\to\tilde{\Omega}$

-Moreover, $(\tilde{\Omega},\cF,\P, (\theta_t)_{t\in\R}))$ is an ergodic metric dynamical system. \item Let \( T > 0 \) be fixed and let \(\tilde{\omega}_{[0,T]}\) denote the restriction of \(\tilde{\omega}\) to the interval \([0,T]\).
+Moreover $(\tilde{\Omega},\cF,\P, (\theta_t)_{t\in\R}))$ is an ergodic metric dynamical system. \item Let \( T > 0 \) be fixed and let \(\tilde{\omega}_{[0,T]}\) denote the restriction of \(\tilde{\omega}\) to the interval \([0,T]\).
 For every \( t \in [0,T] \) and \( x \in \mathbb{R}^d \), define

 In this setting, due to the uniqueness of the solution, one can verify the cocycle property, i.e. for all \( t, s \geq 0 \)

 \end{enumerate} For the existence of RDS for S(P)DEs with additive fractional noise as sketched above, we refer to~\cite{MS,FGS16b}.
 In the SDS setting, as seen above we consider the space $\Omega:=\cB_H\times \cB_H$ and have that